Shaf8808/PP4-news-site/README.md

 <img src="./docs/readme_images/review-page.jpg">

 The second page that I have created for my site is a reviews page.
 This is a page dedicated purely to game reviews of the latest titles.
-The reason as to why I decided to include this is to make it easier for users to quickly browse through all of the game reviews without needing to go through numerous different articles.
+The reason why I decided to include this is to make it easier for users to quickly browse through all of the game reviews without needing to go through numerous different articles.
 This organises every review of a title onto one page for quick and easy access.

 <img src="./docs/readme_clips/gamesguide-review-header.gif">

-The gif above shows the custom css animation styling that I implemented on my review page header.
+The gif above shows the custom CSS animation styling that I implemented on my review page header.
 I believe that this is both appropriate as well as visually eye-catching to users who enter the page.
-For the css text styling, I used the site [codepen](https://codepen.io/mireille1306/pen/BawdXzY) while making a few adjustments here and there in order to make it more appropriate for my site.
+For the CSS text styling, I used the site [codepen](https://codepen.io/mireille1306/pen/BawdXzY) while making a few adjustments here and there to make it more appropriate for my site.

-For the custom animation, I used [slider-revolution](https://www.sliderrevolution.com/resources/css-text-animation/) in order to give the page more interactivity and catch the user's eye The name of the animation I used is css text revealing animation.
-I carefully looked at all the other animations on the site, and decided this was the most appropriate and suitable for my project.
+For the custom animation, I used [slider-revolution](https://www.sliderrevolution.com/resources/css-text-animation/) to give the page more interactivity and catch the user's eye The name of the animation I used is css text revealing animation.
+I carefully looked at all the other animations on the site and decided this was the most appropriate and suitable for my project.

 [Back to top](#table-of-contents)